 Easy – grab either a broomstick (be careful for splinters!), mop handle, or PVC pipe (I use a 1.25” PVC cut in half) and pretend it’s a barbell.

 If you’re trying to mimic a dumbbell movement, either grab a short dowel, PVC, or just hold your hands in a fist as if you were holding on to something.

 While it’s not the exact same as holding actual weight, it will allow you to practice getting into the correct positions.

 Here’s a video of me doing this back when I started lifting in 2011, when I was trying to figure out how to deadlift, to get an idea of what I’m talking about:

-If you are interested in nerding out about learning perfect form for each movement, we HIGHLY recommend you pick up Starting Strength, widely considered to be the Bible of Barbell Training.
+We also HIGHLY recommend you pick up Starting Strength, widely considered to be the Bible of barbell training.

 Once you feel good about your form, you can see if you can “pass the bar.”

-What’s that?
-You want a full Bodyweight Workout Program that you can follow along with at home that will help get you prepped to start strength training?
+Now, if want a full Bodyweight Workout Program that you can follow along with at home that will help get you prepped to start strength training?